Find Trade Colleges

 Of the 21 students majoring in medical assisting at Essex, 67% are male and 33% are female.

 The in-demand associate degree programs at Berkeley College - Woodland Park helped the school earn the #5 place on this year’s ranking of the most popular allied health & medical assisting services schools in New Jersey.
-Located in the large suburb of Woodland Park, Berkeley College - Woodland Park is a private for-profit college with a small student population.
+Located in the large suburb of Woodland Park, Berkeley College - Woodland Park is a private for-profit school with a small student population.

 Of the 30 students majoring in medical assisting at Berkeley College - Woodland Park, 7% are male and 93% are female.